 Today, these places of remembrance are at the heart of a vibrant historical tourism, where the duty to remember combines with cultural exploration.
-Here’s an enriched panorama of these beaches steeped in history and their current role in tourism.
+Here’s an enriched panorama of these beaches steeped in history and their current role in tourism, updated for the 82nd anniversary of the landings in 2026.

 A Tour d’Horizon of Historic Beaches